tgasser/OSCAR/README.md

 * Fixed: `NaN` values no longer appear in the `alpha_BB` parameters when isolating the urban biome.

 ##### v2.3
-* Added: Permafrost carbon thaw and release, exactly as described by Gasser et al. (2018).
+* Added: permafrost carbon thaw and release, exactly as described by Gasser et al. (2018).
 This comes with a new CO<sub>2</sub> atmospheric flux accounting for the oxidation of geologic CH<sub>4</sub> released in the atmosphere.

 ###### v2.2.2
 * Fixed: an error in the pre-processing of the `AeroChem_ACCMIP` input data for the `CSIRO-Mk360` configuration.
 This was causing biased atmospheric lifetimes for POA and BC aerosols under this configuration (and slightly biased ones under the average `mean-ACCMIP` configuration).